George has done martial arts and Muay Thai boxing for over 12 years. He has expertise in exercise science, fitness, and nutrition.

-In muay thai and MMA, we kick and block with our shins, so they tend to take a beating.
-Bruises, swelling, and hematomas, are common for practitioners.
-Knowing how to prevent and treat shin injuries is important to staying healthy and being able to regularly train hard.
+In Muay Thai and MMA, we kick and block with our shins, so they tend to take a beating.
+Bruises, swelling, and hematomas are common for practitioners.
+Knowing how to prevent and treat shin injuries is key to staying healthy and being able to regularly train hard.

 Preventing Shin Injuries